 There is a common misconception that you cannot become addicted to marijuana.
 Unfortunately, this is just a myth.
 Marijuana addiction can happen to anyone who uses the drug with regularity.

 Here are some key signs and symptoms to look out for if you suspect that you or your loved one is experiencing a problem stopping marijuana use.

 - Negative impact on your career and social life

 - Withdrawal from social activities

 - Desire to stop using without being able to

 Marijuana dependency can be much harder to spot than other substance abuse issues.
 Heavy users tend to lack motivation and avoid social engagement.
 In extreme cases, however, habitual marijuana use can lead to short-term psychosis.
 According to the DSM-5, any combination of two or more of the preceding symptoms indicates that you may have marijuana use disorder.

 Marijuana can be a deceptive drug.
 There is a cult of personality surrounding its use and no shortage of false information regarding marijuana’s effects.
 Many adherents will tell you that marijuana is non-addictive, but the truth is to the contrary.
 Habitual cannabis use can have a profound and detrimental effect on your social life as well as your psychosocial wellbeing.

-At ARC, we employ a mix of traditional 12-step programs combined with psychiatric and therapeutic care.
+At ARC, we employ a mix of traditional, psychiatric and therapeutic care.
 Once you begin treatment with us, we can help you leave your marijuana dependency behind as you identify new, more effective ways to manage your anxiety, depression or other underlying issues.